Deutsche Reichsbahn (East Germany): Electrification

 In March 1971, the DR's Interzone express departs Hamburg for Berlin with class 01.5 steam power, a 4-6-2 "Pacific".

 Steam engines were the workhorses after the war and remained important for a long time into the period of German partition.
 The DR's last steam engine (on normal-gauge tracks) was taken out of service on 28 May 1988.
 Much of the electrified rail network that existed in (present-day) eastern Germany in 1945 had been removed and sent to the Soviet Union as war reparations in the early years of Soviet occupation.
 By the early 1970s, only a small portion of the tracks in the GDR had been electrified in comparison with those in Western Europe; the GDR leadership chose to reduce the pace of electrification and instead relied on mostly Russian-made diesel locomotives due to the easy availability of fuel from the Soviet Union at subsidised prices.

 When the GDR's energy costs began to rise dramatically in the early 1980s (in part because the Soviet Union ceased to subsidize the price of fuel sold to the GDR), the DR embarked on a large rail electrification campaign as the GDR's electrical power grid could be supplied with electricity generated from the burning of domestically produced lignite.
 The electrified rail network grew from 11.5% in 1979 to 27.3% by 1990.

 The DR in Berlin during the Cold War

+DR Class V 180 built by Lokomotivbau Karl Marx Babelsberg (LKM).